Char325/Water-Overflow-Detection-System/README.md

-# Water Level Monitoring and SMS Alert System
+# Water Overflow Detection and SMS Alert System

 This Arduino sketch is designed to monitor water levels and send SMS alerts based on the water level reading.
 It uses a GSM module to send SMS messages to a predefined mobile number when the water level reaches specific thresholds.